 I am now considering legal action in order to get my account number in order to verify that they are not cheating me out of more money.
 If you do not want this heartache and headache, don't use Astera.
 It has be an awful nightmare, and all for an account number that is leagally mine to know by right.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Astera Credit Union had $2.93 million in non-current loans and owned real-estate with $14.55 million in equity and loan loss allowances on hand to cover it.
 This gives Astera Credit Union a Texas Ratio of 20.15% which is above average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Astera Credit Union held steady from 16.76% as of December 31, 2012 to 20.15% as of December 31, 2013, resulting in a negative change of 20.24%.
-This indicates that the balance sheet and financial strength for Astera Credit Union has held steady in recent periods.
+The Texas Ratio for Astera Credit Union experienced no significant changes from 16.76% as of December 31, 2012 to 20.15% as of December 31, 2013, resulting in a negative change of 20.24%.
+This indicates that the balance sheet and financial strength for Astera Credit Union has had no significant changes in recent periods.

 In the past year, Astera Credit Union has decreased its total deposits by -$2 million, resulting in -1.48% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Astera Credit Union has shown is average.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 Astera Credit Union has $146.4 million in assets with $14.55 million in equity, resulting in a capitalization level of 9.94%, which is above average.